-Once again, she was alone and she turned her attention to some calculus problems.
+Alone once again, she turned her attention to some calculus problems.
 The pencil in her hand moved quickly and with confidence.
-After so much practice it all now seemed so easy now.
+After so much practice it all seemed so easy now.
 She knew that she was more than prepared to take the tests.
-When the problems were finished, she checked the back of practice book for accuracy.
+After the problems were finished, she checked the back of the practice book for accuracy.
 Bernice smiled.
-Her brilliance was going to be Mr. I’m All That’s downfall.
+Her brilliance will be Mr. I’m All That’s downfall.

-She was cunning her ultimate vengeance against the douchebag and left the library to join her cheerful and much more carefree friends.
+She planned an ultimate vengeance against the douchebag and left the library to join her cheerful and much more carefree friends.
 Right before slipping through the exit doors, Bernice took a glance behind her.
 She’s never done that before.
 Looking back was not something in her character and she worked too hard to be doing that now.
 No, she wasn’t looking back.
-It took her a second to realize that for whatever reason, she was actually watching her back.
+It took her a second to realize that for whatever reason, she actually watched her back.

 After lights out, Bernice changed into a pair of skinny jeans and a cashmere sweater.
 She let loose her up-do and let long, dirty blonde hair hit her back and did her deep blue eyes in a smoky eyeshadow.
 After she finished doing her makeup, Bernice peeked out of her door to make sure the coast was clear.
-She tips toed to a room on the other side of the dimly lit hall to secretly celebrate the end of semester with her girlfriends.
+She tips toed to a room on the other side of the dimly lit hall to secretly celebrate the end of the semester with her girlfriends.

 Champagne was there as promised.
 Its sweet spell gently wrapped itself around Bernice’s head.
-Like the bubbles in her glass, she felt like she’ll float up.
+Like the bubbles in her glass, she felt like floating up.

-“I still have it,” Bernice held on to her key necklace to help herself from becoming airborne.
+“I still have it,” Bernice held on to her key necklace to keep herself from becoming airborne.
 The only physical thing left of her dead mother that made all the life's pressures bearable.